czhangy/UCLA-CS-Electives/Tech-Breadth/ENGR-111/notes.md

     - **Asset** - anything the company owns (cash, equipment, etc.)
   - Looks at the company at one point in time
     - Like a picture of their finances at a single moment
-    - Asks how much of it comes from capital budgeting, capital structure, and networking capital
+    - Asks how much of it comes from capital budgeting, capital structure, and net working capital
   - LHS: total value of assets
     - **Current assets** - the assets that can be turned into cash in a short period of time (within 1 year)
       - Short-term assets